 - they are very well paid relative to the taxpaying population at large, and yet

-- they are very poorly paid relative to their private sector counterparts, even though
+- they are very poorly paid relative to their private sector counterparts - and to others in the public sector, even though

 - their jobs are these days no more secure than those of those same counterparts.